plantnet/ai-taxonomist/README.md

 ```
 **Warning!**
 * It will also probably take a while
-* Do not forget to script the trained model with `scriptModel.py`
+* Do not forget to script the trained model with `scriptModel.py` once the training is completed

 Optionally, you might plot the training progress (and adjust your parameters) with `progressPlot.py`:
 ```commandline